rsocket/rsocket/Protocol.md

 Until connection establishment is complete, a Requester MUST NOT send any Request frames.

-Until connection establishment is complete, a Responder MUST NOT emit any RESPONSE frames.
+Until connection establishment is complete, a Responder MUST NOT emit any PAYLOAD frames.

 ### Negotiation